 Pictures will come out blurred due to camera shake when the camera is hand held at those shutter speeds.
 The best solution to avoiding blur in your images due to camera shake is to use a tripod.

-If there is no tripod available, try placing the camera on a steady surface when taking the pictures of Holiday lights.
-It is also a good idea use the camera’s self-timer feature to avoid camera shake that could occur just from pressing the camera’s shutter release.
+If there is no tripod available, try placing the camera on a steady surface when taking the pictures of holiday lights.
+It’s also a good idea use the camera’s self-timer feature to avoid camera shake that could occur just from pressing the camera’s shutter release.

 If neither of those alternatives will work for you, another solution would be to increase your camera’s ISO setting.
 This will make the camera’s image sensor more sensitive to light, which will allow you to choose a faster camera shutter speed.
 Hopefully it will be a shutter speed that is fast enough to allow you to hand hold the camera without the camera shake.

 Turn your flash off when taking pictures of outdoor lights.
-If you are very close to the lights you are photographing, it will tend to wash them out.
-If you are far away from the subject it will just be ineffective.
+If you’re very close to the lights you’re photographing, it will tend to wash them out.
+If you’re far away from the subject it will just be ineffective.

 When taking pictures of holiday lights indoors, try turning the house lights down so that the holiday lights can stand out more and the effect will be more dramatic.
 Don’t forget to use a tripod or steady the camera when taking the pictures.

 Also, quite often you might want to include someone in the picture with the lights as the background.
-Using a flash in that situation is probably the best way to avoid blur from subject movement, particularly with children,
+Using a flash in that situation is probably the best way to avoid blur from subject movement, particularly with children or pets.

 Neither way of taking those inside pictures is better than the other.
 You will just have different looks.